pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 Introduction
 ============

+This a library for event sourcing in Python.
+This sections introduces the library, and presents a synopsis of the code.
+This section also provides a conceptual overview of event sourcing.

+Before discussing event sourcing, let's begin by briefly considering the meaning of the term 'event'.

 What is an event?
 =================

-The term 'event' is used in discussions about event sourcing more or less as an abbreviation which refers to a very particular kind of event: an individual, atomic, immutable decision originated by the domain model of a software application.
+The term 'event' of 'event sourcing' refers to a very particular kind of
+event: an individual decision originated by the domain model of a software application.
+However, the commonsensical notion 'event' has a broader meaning.
+This broader meaning has two parts.

-The commonsensical notion "event" has a broader meaning.
-Firstly, it includes all the other atomic "actual occasions" of experience that result in all the other stubborn facts which together make up the past.
-Such things importantly do not change.
+Firstly, the commonsensical notion 'event' includes all the individual decisions in the universe: the creation of the individual stubborn facts that together make up the conditions within which subsequent decisions come to be made.
+These things come to be, but importantly they do not change.
+We can't change the past.
 They are what they are.
+These events are the 'actual entities' by which the actual world is built up.

+Secondly, the enduring objects we encounter in daily life are all really built up as inter-related histories of decisions.
+Their nature follows from their history.
-But the commonsensical meaning also includes inter-related sets of such things: "societies" of actual occasions, enduring objects that experience adventures of change.
-For example, the ordinary physical and social objects that we encounter in daily life that are each built up from an on-going history of inter-related decisions.
-In this sense, a software system is also an event.
-A developer is also an event.
-And so is her cat.

-As Gilles Deleuze wrote in his book on Leibniz when discussing Alfred North Whitehead's modern process philosophy:
+The ordinary biological, technical, and social objects we encounter in daily life are all 'societies of actual entities'.
+These are the things that experience adventures of change.
+For example, an episode of software development is an event that is made of events.
+The life of a software developer is also an event, and so is her cat.
+As the philosopher Gilles Deleuze wrote in his book on Leibniz when discussing Alfred North Whitehead's modern process philosophy:

 .. pull-quote::